DAMO-YOLO vs. YOLOX: A Technical Comparison

 Architecture and Key Features

-- NAS Backbone: Utilizes a Neural Architecture Search (NAS) backbone for optimized feature extraction.
+- NAS Backbones: Uses Neural Architecture Search (NAS) to find optimal backbone structures.

-- RepGFPN: Employs an efficient Reparameterized Gradient Feature Pyramid Network (GFPN) to enhance feature fusion.
+- Efficient RepGFPN: Employs a Reparameterized Gradient Feature Pyramid Network for better feature fusion.

 Strengths and Weaknesses